Lillehammer Olympiapark: History

 As part of the 1985 and 1987 agreements with the Parliament of Norway ahead of the 1994 Winter Olympics bid, Lillehammer Municipality was responsible for financing and building all Olympic venues and associated facilities.
 To fulfill their obligation, the municipality established Lillehammer Olympiske Anlegg (LOA) in 1989.
 Mr. Haavind was hired as the company's first managing director.
 At the same time the Post-Olympics Use Committee was established to ensure activity at the venues after the Olympics.
 LOA's first task was, in cooperation with local and national authorities and LOOC, to decide on locations and budgets.

 By 1989, political discussions had started regarding the creation of a fund to finance post-Olympic use.
 The sledding track, especially, would incur high operating costs, estimated at between NOK 5 and 6 million per year.
 Total deficits for the five Lillehammer venues were in 1990 estimated at ca. NOK 15 million per year.
 Initially the government offered to grant NOK 55 million for the fund, but the Post-Olympic Use Committee estimated that NOK 215 million would be necessary.
 They further proposed that the capital could be used as share capital in the proposed company Olympia Vekst, which would be jointly privately and publicly owned and operate the venues.

 The budgets were reviewed by Parliament on 23 April 1990.
-They also decided to re-organize the Olympics into a concern model, which saw both LOA and the Post-Olympics Use Committees becoming subsidiaries of LOOC, and the Post-Olympics Use Committees changing its name to Lillehammer Olympiavekst (LOV).
-Separate companies were established to construct the venues in Hamar and Gjøvik, owned by the respective municipalities.
-The municipal governments of Øyer and Ringebu each received a 24.5-percent stake in LOV.
+They also decided to re-organize the Olympics into a concern model, which saw both LOA and the Post-Olympics Use Committees becoming subsidiaries of LOOC, and the name of the Post-Olympics Use Committees changing to Lillehammer Olympiavekst (LOV).
+Separate companies were established to construct the venues in Hamar Municipality and Gjøvik Municipality, owned by the respective municipalities.
+The municipal governments of Øyer Municipality and Ringebu Municipality each received a 24.5-percent stake in LOV.
 Lillehammer Municipality gained a 24.5-percent stake in the new holding company, Lillehammer '94 AS.
 Gerhard Heiberg, President of LOOC, was appointed chair of both LOV and LOA.
 LOV was given the responsibility for operating the venues after the Olympics.